-Systemic-risk-efficient asset allocation: Minimization of systemic risk as a network optimization problem
+Systemic risk-efficient asset allocations: Minimization of systemic risk as a network optimization problem

-A. Pichler, S. Poledna, S. Thurner, Systemic-risk-efficient asset allocation: Minimization of systemic risk as a network optimization problem, INET Oxford Working Paper No. 2018-11
+A. Pichler, S. Poledna, S. Thurner, Systemic risk-efficient asset allocations: Minimization of systemic risk as a network optimization problem, Journal of Financial Stability 52 (2021) 100890